 4.13 Spoilers are not allowed.

 4.15 Rear of bodies must utilize a solid rear panel at least eight (8) inches high which extends from the left quarter panel to the right quarter panel and remain perpendicular to deck.
 The rear panel must be securely fastened and must display the racecar number on either the left or right side.
 Gaps or holes of any kind are not allowed in the rear panel or rear deck.
 A racecar with a rear panel that is loose or becomes separated from the racecar during an event will be subject to disqualification.

 4.17 Excluding hood and nose piece, body may extend no further forward than the back of the engine block.

-4.18 A maximum five (5) inch plastic skirt on bottom of doors and quarter panels is permitted.
+4.18 A maximum five (5) inch plastic skirt on bottom of doors and quarter panels and nose piece is permitted.
 Engine covers are not allowed.
 Fins, wings, lips or other air spoilers (other than noted) are not allowed.
 Any approved lip(s) must be the same side to side.